dukeweezo/supercargo/README.md

 Instead of wrangling unmatching fields together amongst procedural code, or building bulky intermediary normalization, **Supercargo** takes a lightweight, data-driven approach with a single *manifest* linking each field to corresponding field and data source.
 It currently supports an unlimited number of sources → one target.

 ### Examples (will be changed)
-Assume we have the following data from an API & a CSV file:
+Assume we have the following data:

 **JSON response**
 ```javascript